virteal/l8/README.md

-    .tryGet()           -- get msg when one is available, don't block .put( msg )         -- pause current task until queue is not full, put msg .tryPut( msg )      -- put msg in queue unless queue is full .capacity           -- total capacity (bound)
+    .tryGet()           -- get msg when one is available, don't block .put( msg )         -- pause current task until queue is not full, put msg .tryPut( msg )      -- put msg in queue unless queue is full .signal( msg )      -- alais for tryPut() .capacity           -- total capacity (bound)
     .length             -- used capacity
     .full               -- when capacity is totally used .empty              -- when length is 0

+  Timeouts are convenient to measure time and detect excessive delays.

+    .promise            -- provide a promise fullfilled withing the delay .signal()           -- fire the timeout now
+    .started            -- time when the timeout was started .signaled           -- time when the timeout was signaled, or null .duration           -- how long it took (took so far if unsignaled timeout)

   Signals are usefull to send a signal to multiple tasks when some condition is
   met:

     .promise            -- a promise fullfilled when signal is next signaled .signal( value )    -- signal signal, resolve all pending promises

+  "Calls" are functions that will be called when signaled.
+They are similar to regular callbacks.
+The main difference is that in addition to .apply() and .call(), Calls also provide a .signal() method, like all the other l8 objects that are usefull for synchronisation purposes.
+Another difference is the fact that Calls are asynchronous, their result is a promise.

+    .promise            -- provide the promise of the call.
+    .call( ... )        -- invoke the call with parameters
+    .apply( a )         -- idem but parameters are specified using an array .signal( ... )      -- alias for .apply()

   Generators let a producer and a consumer collaborate in a next()/yield() way: